Luis Urías Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

-- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.05).
+- The Yankees' 4.08 team ERA ranks 13th across all MLB pitching staffs.

-- Yankees pitchers combine to rank 19th in baseball in home runs surrendered (150 total, 1.2 per game).
+- The Yankees rank 19th in baseball in home runs surrendered (151 total, 1.2 per game).

-- The righty last appeared in relief on Saturday, when he threw five innings against the Miami Marlins, allowing one earned run while giving up three hits.
+- The right-hander last appeared on Sunday against the Miami Marlins, when he went six innings, allowing two earned runs while giving up six hits.

-- In 15 games this season, the 25-year-old has put up an ERA of 4.91, with 6.8 strikeouts per nine innings.
-Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.